jthistle/KOTH-counting/README.md

 In another round:

-...

-**Value: 57**

-- Player 1: stops counting
+- Player 1: decides to count to 57
-- Player 2: stops counting
+- Player 2: decides to count to 57

 Neither player gets points.